Haroonabdulrazaq/jobify_mobile/README.md

 # Jobify Mobile

-A job board which highlights jobs from other job board, it shows the popular jobs, Jobs Neaer by, and details of this jobs.
+A job board which highlights jobs from other job boards.
+It shows the popular jobs, Jobs Nearby, and details of this jobs.
 It also include search functionality.

 This is an introductory tutorial on how to build mobile applications using react-native.